aawad6/head-first-ooad/README.md

 * Textual analysis helps you translate a use case into code-level classes, attributes, and operations.
 * The nouns of a use case are candidates for classes in your system, and the verbs are candidates for methods in your system's classes.
 * **Delegations** shields your object from implementation changes to other objects in your software.

+## Chapter 5: Part 1: Good Design
+Change is inevitable.
+No matter how much you like your software right now, it’s probably going to change tomorrow.
+And the harder you make it for your software to change, the more difficult it’s going to be to respond to your customer’s changing needs.

+Abstract classes - placeholders for actual implementation classes.
+They define behavior, and the subclasses implement that behavior.
+> Whenever you find common behavior in two or more places, look to abstract that behavior into a class, and then reuse that behavior in the common classes.

+One of the best ways to see if the software is well-designed is to try and **CHANGE** it.

+### OO Principles:
+- Coding to an interface, rather than to an implementation, makes your software easier to extend.
+> By coding to an interface, your code will work with all of the interface’s subclasses—even ones that haven’t been created yet.

+- Encapsulation is more than just avoiding lots of copy-and-paste, it helps you protect your classes from unnecessary changes.

+- Each class should have only one reason to change.
+> When you see a class that has more than one reason to change, it is probably trying to do too many things.
+See if you can break up the functionality into multiple classes, where each individual class does only one thing—and therefore has only one reason to change.

+### UML Terms (again)
+Interface - the interface in UML has the "<<interface>>" word and italicized *class name*.

+Abstract class - *the name of a class* is in italics.
+Here, we don’t want anyone creating instances of that class; it’s just used to provide a common base for specific implementation classes.

+Aggregation "A line with a diamond ---<>" - a special form of association, and means that one thing is made up (in part) of another thing.

+A line with an arrow that isn’t colored in means generalization.
+You use a generalization to show that a class extends and inherits behavior from a more generalized class.

+## Chapter 5: Part 2: Flexible Software
+When you run into problems making changes to your application, it probably means that your software needs to be more flexible and resilient.

+**Code once, look twice (or more!)**.
+Keep looking over your designs when you run into problems.
+A decision you made earlier may be what’s causing you headaches now.

+**Pride kills good design**.
+Never be afraid to examine your own design decisions, and improve on them, even if it means backtracking.

+By encapsulating what varies, you make your application more flexible, and easier to change.

+When you have a set of properties that vary across your objects, use a collection, like a Map, to store those properties dynamically.

+Most good designs come from analysis of bad designs, so never be afraid to make mistakes and then change things around.

+Cohesion - A cohesive class does one thing well and does not try to do or be something else.
+> Cohesion is just a measure of how closely related the functionality of the classes in an application are.
+If one class is made up of functionality that’s all related, then it has only one reason to change.

+The **more cohesive** your software is, the **looser the coupling** between classes.

+Great software is usually about being **good enough**.
+> Spending hours trying to write “perfect software” is a waste of time; spending lots of time writing great software and then moving on, is sure to win you more work, big promotions, and loads of cash and accolades.